heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-12-launch-gitkraken-from-your-terminal.md

 ## Persisting aliases (configuration file)

-You may notice the above method only sets the alias while your terminal is open.
-If you want to be able to persist this alias and use it when you open any terminal, you need to add it to your terminal's configuration file.
+You may notice the above method doesn't persist your alias after you close the terminal.
+To [persist your alias](https://stackoverflow.com/a/29853849), you need to add it to your terminal's configuration file.
 I'm using [zsh](https://ohmyz.sh/), so I will add the following line to my `~/.zshrc` file:

 ```bash
 alias kraken='open -a "GitKraken" --args -p $(pwd)'
 ```

-For bash terminals, you can add this command to your `~/.bash_profile` (for Mac) or your `~/.bashrc` files.
+For bash terminals, you can add this command to your `~/.bash_profile` (for Mac) or `~/.bashrc` files.
 If you are not sure what terminal you are using you can check with the following command:

 ```bash
 echo "$SHELL"